Adding an HTTPS Listener

 Specifies the domain name that will be used for health checks.

-This parameter is available when you set the health check protocol to HTTP.
+This parameter is available when the health check protocol is HTTP.

 www.elb.com